 3 Deep Text

-The DeepText feature builds on DeepText and utilizes deep learning methods to deal with language problems that cannot be solved using conventional NLP approaches.
+The DeepText feature builds on DeepText and utilizes deep learning methods to deal with language problems that cannot be solved using conventional natural language processing (NLP) approaches.

 Additionally, this Facebook’s text understanding e leverages a mathematical idea that can comprehend the semantic relationship that exists between words and it comes in handy when creating language-agnostic models.